-- ICBA has been very concerned about the regulatory advantage currently enjoyed by online marketplace lenders and supports a regulatory framework for online lenders that is no less stringent than the framework that applies to community banks.
+- ICBA is very concerned about the regulatory advantage currently enjoyed by online marketplace lenders and supports a regulatory framework for online lenders that is no less stringent than the framework that applies to community banks.

-The OCC has indicated that it will move forward with issuing a limited purpose federal bank charter that would be designed to accommodate certain banking services for online marketplace lenders and other fintech companies, possibly including payment processors.
-While such a charter would subject the online lenders and fintech companies to more oversight and regulation than they now have—particularly in the area of consumer protection—ICBA is concerned that such chartered institutions would be subject only to limited safety and soundness supervision and examination and would not be subject to the Community Reinvestment Act.
+Even though the OCC has put on hold the issuance of special purpose national bank charters for fintech companies, the OCC has indicated that it has the legal authority to issue these charters.
+While such a charter would subject online lenders and fintech companies to more oversight and regulation than they now have—particularly in the area of consumer protection—these companies would be subject only to limited safety and soundness supervision and examination and would not be subject to the Community Reinvestment Act (CRA).
 ICBA believes that the OCC should have specific legal authority from Congress before it proceeds with issuing a fintech charter, particularly since there is litigation pending in federal courts concerning the OCC’s authority to issue such charters.
 Furthermore, the OCC should issue rules, subject to notice and comment, which would prescribe the scope and requirements of the charter.

-ICBA believes that the recent problems that some of the online marketplace lenders have experienced with liquidity and earnings, as well as with compliance, make it important that these lenders be subject to safety and soundness supervision and regulation.
-These companies have not experienced a serious economic downturn yet and already they have been subject to serious funding and capital issues.
+ICBA believes that the recent problems that some of the online marketplace lenders have experienced with liquidity and earnings, as well as compliance, underscore the importance of subjecting these lenders be subject to safety and soundness supervision and regulation.
+These companies have not experienced a serious economic downturn and already they have been subject to serious funding and capital issues.
 Furthermore, ICBA has also seen how other limited purpose bank charters have evolved—such as industrial loan companies—and is concerned that any limited purpose fintech bank charter could end up having all of the advantages and benefits of a full-service bank charter with limited supervision and regulation.